 Dunham Massey is lovely for walks.
-There are some lovely paths that lead from the main reception area over a bridge and round a pond.
+There are some nice paths that lead from the main reception area over a bridge and round a pond.
 You can then enter the main area through a turnstile where you will find the large deer park.
-This is great for walks and exploring with the children.
+This is great for exploring with the children.
 There are trees to climb and grass to run across and the deer roam free and get really close which is exciting to watch.
 In this area you will also find a mill that you can go in and explore as well as the main house.

 The main house requires a ticket but if you are a national trust member then it is free.
 The house is very large and very beautiful and takes about 30-45 minutes to look round, although you could stay longer if you wanted to read everything and speak with the staff.

 I looked around the house with my eldest who is 8 and he was given an activity sheet to do as we went round and he enjoyed looking for certain things with his magnifying glass.
 They definitely welcome children so don’t worry about taking the in with you.

 As with all the great National Trust houses they try and make them interactive and Dunham Massey is no different as here the children can touch some of the equipment and try their hand at applying bandages.

-Dogs are welcome at Dunham Massey and we took Buddy with us but there are a few rules you need to follow.
-There is a specific area to one side where dogs are welcome and are also allowed off the lead, which we hadn’t seen at a National Trust place before.
-Once you pass through the main reception all dogs must remain on the lead but there are lots of paths where they can be walked including around the deer park.
+Yes, dogs are welcome at Dunham Massey and we took Buddy with us but there are a few rules you need to follow.
+There is a specific area to one side where dogs are welcome and are actually allowed off the lead, which we hadn’t seen at a National Trust place before.
+Once you pass through the main reception all dogs must then remain on the lead but there are lots of paths where they can be walked including around the deer park.

 As National Trust places go I would highly recommend a visit to Dunham Massey.
 It is suitable for the whole family, parking is free for National Trust members, and you could easily stay for at least half a day, longer if the weather is nice.

-It is a great place to take the dog for a walk but do remember they are not allowed in the main gardens so if you want to visit these for an event like live music you may need to leave the dog at home.
+It is a great place to take the dog for a walk but do remember they are not allowed in the main gardens or house, so if you want to visit these for an event like live music you may need to leave the dog at home.

 If you are looking for other National Trust places to visit then check out our round up of National Trust reviews for the whole country.